affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 This project uses [ra-data-simple-rest](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-simple-rest) for the data privider.
 That wasn't obvious to me at first.
 You will find the source code in the readme is very similar to the code used here.

-We are going to add supabase as a data-provider too.
-That is on the future development roadmap.

 The back-end uses [Express](https://github.com/auth0/express), [Express-jwt](https://github.com/auth0/express-jwt) and [express-jwt-authz](https://github.com/auth0/express-jwt-authz).